Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Near-miss detection framework

 \subsection{V-V near-miss detection}

-Vehicles are modeled as rigid rectangles, and their interactions are determined by predicted states and orientations.
-At each timestep of the RK4 integration, the global positions of all four corners are computed using the kinematic and rotational transformations.
-A collision is defined when a vehicle's corner lies within a proximity threshold of a corner of another vehicle.
+Vehicles are modeled as rigid rectangles, and predicted states and orientations determine their interactions.
+At each RK4 integration timestep, the global positions of all four corners are computed using the kinematic and rotational transformations.
+A V–V near-miss is detected when the predicted footprints exhibit near-contact under a numerical tolerance $\epsilon$, implemented through corner-based proximity checks across all corner pairs.
 Let ${p}_A^{(j)}(t)$ and ${p}_B^{(k)}(t)$ denote the global coordinates of corners $j$ and $k$ of vehicles A and B at time $t$.
 A V–V near-miss is flagged if any pair of these corners satisfies the proximity condition.

-An exact match between corners of two vehicles is highly unlikely due to floating-point arithmetic and continuous motion.
+An exact match between the corners of two vehicles is highly improbable, given floating-point arithmetic and continuous motion.
 Instead, a practical criterion is applied: a collision is flagged if the difference in both the x and y coordinates of any corner pair is less than or equal to a small threshold $\epsilon$:

 The rotation–translation transformation from each vehicle’s center and heading angle gives the global corner coordinates, for vehicles $A$ and $B$: